maangulo12/starter-kit/README.md

 pgAdmin can be used to manage and view your database, tables, and data.
 To download pgAdmin, go to this [link](https://www.pgadmin.org/).

-### Connecting to PostgreSQL Database using pgAdmin:
+### Connecting to PostgreSQL Database using pgAdmin

 #### 1. After downloading pgAdmin, open the application and click on "Add New Server."
 ![Alt text] (docs/img/pgAdmin1.png "pgAdmin Step 1")